Your Guide to Waterfront Park

 The New Ocean Pavilion

-Seattle Aquarium’s new expansion, the Ocean Pavilion, will be an unparalleled platform for ocean conservation.
-Exhibits will shed light on the urgent threats facing our ocean and mobilize a new generation of marine conservationists.
+Seattle Aquarium’s new expansion, the Ocean Pavilion, is an unparalleled platform for ocean conservation.
+Exhibits shed light on the urgent threats facing our ocean and mobilize a new generation of marine conservationists.

-Integrated into the design of Overlook Walk, the roof of the Ocean Pavilion will offer public park space, stellar views of the Salish Sea, and a seamless connection to the Promenade below.
-An oculus will offer the public a dramatic window into the Coral Triangle from the Promenade.
+Integrated into the design of Overlook Walk, the roof of the Ocean Pavilion offers public park space, stellar views of the Salish Sea, and a seamless connection to the Promenade below.
+An oculus offers the public a dramatic window into the Coral Triangle from the Promenade.

 Pier 62